2024

 MAY 14: Pryzm, Kingston Upon Thames

-Madness play two shows on the same day as a warm-up for their impending US tour, performing a matinee at 4pm and a later show at the same venue.
+Rescheduled from January, Madness play two shows on the same day as a warm-up for their impending US tour, performing a matinee at 5pm and a later show at the same intimate venue.
+The 16-track setlist includes three Dangermen songs as well as a trio from the latest album.
+Mez deputises on drums, with Woody not expected to join the band on the upcoming US tour.

 MAY 22: WAMU Theatre, Seattle